 About Stephen Jenkinson, MTS, MSW spiritual activist, teacher, author and ceremonialist

-With counseling and ceremony, Stephen Jenkinson has for a quarter century been guiding individuals, couples, families and communities through all the human sufferings, sorrows and confusions in life.
+Stephen Jenkinson, MTS, MSW is a spiritual activist, teacher, author, ceremonialist, and farmer.
+With counseling and ceremony he has for a quarter century been guiding individuals, couples, families and communities through the human sufferings, sorrows and confusions in life.

 He has Master’s degrees from Harvard University (Theology) and the University of Toronto (Social Work).
-After an apprenticeship to a musician storyteller he worked with dying people and their families, with grieving people and with those unsure how to grieve.
-As a programme director in a major Canadian hospital, an assistant professor in a prominent Canadian medical school and an educator and advocate in the helping professions, spiritual activist Stephen Jenkinson consulted to palliative care and hospice organizations.
-He is revolutionizing grief and dying in North America.
+After an apprenticeship to a musician storyteller he worked with dying people and their families.
+As a programme director in a major Canadian hospital, assistant professor in a prominent Canadian medical school and educator and advocate in the helping professions, Stephen consulted to palliative care and hospice organizations.
+He is revolutionizing grief and dying in North America and beyond.

-He lives beside an old river in the Ottawa Valley in Ontario, Canada.
-Stephen’s books, recordings and the Griefwalker DVD are available for purchase from the Orphan Wisdom Shop.
+His books, recordings and the Griefwalker DVD are available for purchase at the Orphan Wisdom Shop.